tarasowski/backend/_enchiridion/enchiridion-of-testing.md

 * Every module should have unit tests, and every application should be made up of modules.

-* Functions like `beforeEach` and `afterEach` actively encourage you to do something you definitely should not do: Share state between tests.

 * If you spend a lot of time on mocks and stubs, that’s a strong code-smell.

 * You can probably dramatically simplify both your tests and your application by breaking your app into more modular chunks.